Rhode Island EV Incentives & Rebates — Complete 2026 Guide

 - Section 30C home charger credit — 30% / up to $1,000, expires June 30, 2026.

 State incentive programs change frequently.
 Verify amounts, eligibility, and funding status at the official program page linked above before making a purchase.
-Data verified April 16, 2026.

 Sources: DOE AFDC — State Laws